deszczowy/hummingbird/ROADMAP.md

 # Hummingbird Editor Roadmap

-## Version 0.8

-- mode and theme switches in settings panel
-- frame for full accessible app settings
-+ todo list next to sidenotes, stored in database

 ## Version 0.9

 - two notes direction (contexts), the main, which is database and 'projects' opened from files